At a glance

 Sightseeing tour in Kathmandu (includes entry fees and guide)

-Return flights from Kathmandu to Lukla (includes taxes)
+Fixed-wing flight from Ramechhap to Lukla (includes taxes)

 National Park entrance fees, trekking and climbing permits

 All lodge accommodation while trekking and climbing

 All camping facilities (tents etc.) for overnights at Mera Peak Base Camp and Mera Peak High Camp